adityaimamz/adityaimamz/README.md

 ### Hi! 👋 I'm Adit.

-As a web developer with 2 years of experience, I have good problem-solving skills and am able to work under pressure to complete projects on time.
+As a web developer ,I have good problem-solving skills and am able to work under pressure to complete projects on time.
 I have good communication skills and have experience working together as a team.
 With in-depth knowledge in front-end and back-end development, I use various programming languages and frameworks on demand to solve client problems.

 - 📫 How to reach me: adityaimam8@gmail.com